 – Your sister is superb at singing but she’s got nothing on you when it comes to dancing.

 [Note: there’s another meaning of got nothing on someone: that there isn’t any evidence against someone that they did something wrong. (e.g., The police didn’t have anything on the suspect so they had to let him go.)]

 I think both the girl’s and the parrot’s animal impressions are fantastic, but I give the edge to Einstein because Einstein’s a parrot!
 Do you agree?
 Watch both videos and leave a comment saying who you think did the better animal impressions.

 Have you signed-up for the Learn English Have Fun newsletter?
-It’s FREE and is emailed 1-2 times per month.
-It has helpful tips, information about free lessons and early notice about the CONTEST each month (you get to practice you English and have a chance to win great prizes like cash, iPod shuffles, learning English software and more!).
+It’s FREE and is emailed weekly.
+It has helpful tips, information about free lessons and early notice about the CONTESTS (you get to practice you English and have a chance to win great prizes like cash, iPod shuffles, learning English software and more!).
 Sign-up today!